 Mortal enemies in ancient Greece, hence they’ve been placed in opposite parts of the sky – or at least that was their mnemonic, Scorpius and Orion look here like noting that would indicate they can symbolise a scorpion or a human.

-At the antipodes, Scorpius is a scorpion, slithering around the horizon.
+At the antipodes, Scorpius looks like a scorpion, slithering around the horizon.
 Because of Earth’s tilt, the constellation only rises 30 degrees or so above the horizon.
-Just like a scorpion, it’s just crawling due south and then disappears into Mother Earth again, like scorpions would do in the desert.
-For the same reason, Sagittarius is a teapot there.
+Just like a scorpion, the asterisms is crawling around the horizon from southeast to southwest and then disappears into Mother Earth again, like scorpions would do in the desert.

-Orion the hunter is upside down to what you’d be accustomed at the antipodes.
+Orion the hunter is upside down in our sky.
 Perhaps that’s why everyone’s calling it a pot here.
-Talking about calling names… But you can see why, the stars resemble to a pot that you put on a stove.
+Talking about calling names… But you can see why, the stars of Orion’s Belt and sword resemble to a pot that you put on a celestial stove.

 So what can we see? – Ropes of Stars